Soyvolon/Soyvolon/README.md

 [501st Data Core](https://github.com/501stLegionA3/FiveOhFirstDataCore) - a website roster for tracking Trooper information for the [501st Legion ArmA Starsim](https://www.501stlegion-a3.com/) unit!
 You can check out the public Roster [here](https://s4.501stlegion-a3.com/)!

+[Data Core](https://github.com/Soyvolon/DataCore) - A complete rebuild of the 501st Data Core that solves a lot of the backend problems.
+Still under development.

 [Virtual P Drive](https://github.com/Soyvolon/VirtualPDrive) - Using ProjFS, this project creates a virtual file system from reading `.pbo` files that ArmA 3 uses.
 Instead of the current way to build mods, which needs a developer to have a duplicate copy just for mod development, this method takes up exactly 0 extra space.
+***Please note this is more of an experiment, and does not operate very well to the use of ProjFS.***

 [Cloud Nine Bot](https://github.com/Soyvolon/CloudNineBot) and its related site - a Discord bot made super sepcial for the [Cloud 9.75](https://discord.gg/AmFQ5vQWQd) Discord server (a super cool and welcoming place).